Stade Nantais

 Stade nantais, also called Stade nantais rugby, is a semi-professional rugby union team based in Nantes, Loire-Atlantique, France.
-They compete in the Fédérale 1, France's fifth tier.
+They compete in the Nationale 2, France's fourth tier.

 History

 Stade nantais université club

 The organization was formed in 1907 as Stade nantais université club (SNUC), from the amalgamation of two earlier clubs: Sporting club universitaire nantais (SCUN) and the Couëron-based Rugby club de Basse-Indre.
 The Stade nantais name can be traced to a turn-of-the-century high school club team that pioneered rugby union in Nantes, and whose members had scattered to SCUN and RC Basse-Indre.

 Right off the bat, the SNUC benefited from the involvement of star player :fr:Pascal Laporte, who had relocated to Nantes to oversee a company that imported coal from Wales, following a highly successful career with Stade bordelais.
 The Laporte connection further paid off in 1910, with the signing of Welsh fly-half Percy Bush, one of finest players of the game's pioneer era.
 Laporte would successively serve as player, coach and president of the organization, and its longtime home pitch was renamed in his honor in 1950.

 The club established itself as a French rugby power during the 1910s, although the stature of its accomplishments was somewhat diminished by the advent of World War I. Nantes did become the de facto national champions in 1917, beating Stade toulousain for the title.
 However, with most adult players conscripted to the battlefields, the competition was played by junior-agers and called Coupe de l'Esperance.

 From the 1920s on, the SNUC mostly played in the second tier, with a few stints at the top level.
 In the late 1990s, it fell all the way down to the lower rungs of the national leagues.